 - General strengthening and conditioning

-Aquatic Physical Therapy is held at the Kishwaukee Family YMCA in Sycamore.
-Steps inside the pool allow for easy entry and exit.
-A lift chair is also available.
+Membership is not required.
+Steps inside the pool allow for easy entry and exit, and a lift chair is available.
 Swimming is not required to participate in aquatic physical therapy.

 Pediatric Physical Therapy aims to improve mobility and strength to help children participate in everyday activities.
 Our Physical Therapist, Janet Sarver, will work with children and their families to meet goals such as improving the child's physical independence, confidence and participation to ease daily challenges.